junjun99/Housing_ML/README.md

 Notebook may not render on github due to sporadic errors on github's side (https://github.com/jupyter/notebook/issues/3555).
-If this error persists and you want to look at this project, please clone the repo by following the follwowing steps:
+If this error persists and you want to look at this project, please clone the repo through the follwowing steps:

 - cd <your_working_directory>
 - git clone https://github.com/junjun99/Housing_ML.git